When not to pair

 - Clear steps towards the completion of the task: there is nothing to discover, from both the technical and business point of view.

 - The work to do is repetitive: things like copy changes or settings in configuration files; there is no extra thinking behind the change.
-There is an exception for this: it might be worth pairing it if you want to teach other person to do it.
+There is an exception for this: it might be worth pairing it if you want to teach other people to do it.

 - There are no important architectural or design discussions involved: we're following a pattern, or we are making changes that we know won’t impact other things.